jamesfiltness/tuneify/README.md

 A project to explore building a React/Redux app backed by an serverless (AWS Lambda) architecture.

 Tuneify is a streaming music app built on the YouTube and LastFm APIs.

-Current progress is a basic prototype featuring a functioning player with album, artist and home routes and authentication using Auth0.
+WIP!

 ![alt tag](https://media.giphy.com/media/l0HlzayaF0jLB5TS8/source.gif)